inca-viewer/inca/README.md

 # Usage

 Click
-- on image - next image-
+- on image - next image
 - on video - play/pause
 - on thumbnail - play from frame
 - on folder - show media inside